Detecting Malware Before It Impacts My Operations

 Continuous, Automated Monitoring of OT and IoT Networks to Identify Threats

-Advanced persistent threat malware goes through different phases during an attack.
-Early identification is key to neutralizing it before damage occurs, or it migrates between IT and OT networks.
+Advanced malware progresses through different phases during an attack.
+Early identification of the malware is essential to neutralizing it before it migrates between IT and OT network and damage occurs.

 The Nozomi Networks solution uses behavior-based anomaly detection and multiple types of signature and rule-based detection to identify malware at each attack phase.

-- During early stage attacks, anomaly detection flags irregular activity, such as malware that is beaconing out to an external Command and Control server (C&C) through its public IP address connection.
-It detects specific files, data and events in network traffic related to the presence of the malware.
+- During early stages, Guardian’s anomaly detection flags irregular activity, such as malware that is beaconing out to an external Command and Control server (C&C).
+Its signatures detect specific content in network traffic related to the presence of the malware.

 - During the reconnaissance stage, malware prepares for an attack by triggering a learning process.
-Here, Nozomi Networks anomaly detection identifies new commands in the host network and generates alerts that include command sources.
-Even if the malware uses standard or proprietary transport control system protocols to communicate, the messages will vary from usual baseline behavior, allowing them to be singled out.
+Here, Nozomi Networks’ anomaly detection identifies new commands in the host network.
+Even if the malware uses standard or proprietary transport control system protocols to communicate, the messages will vary from usual baseline behavior, allowing Guardian to single them out.

-- If an attack occurs, the solution quickly spots it and sends an alert.
-This enables you to implement new firewall rules, or take other actions to stop further attack commands and limit harm.
+- In both early and late stage attacks, Guardian enables you to implement new firewall rules to block communication or take other actions to stop further attack commands and limit harm.

 Stay On Top of The Dynamic Threat Landscape

-When new information is received, Guardian rapidly checks your network for the presence of new malware and vulnerabilities.
+When new information is received, Vantage rapidly checks your network for the presence of new malware and vulnerabilities.
 If a threat is found, you are immediately notified.